-As much as 7 billion gallons of crude oil could move by train through New York State annually under current and proposed permits.
+Billions of gallons of crude oil are moving by train through New York State every year.

 The Department of Transportation (DOT) can take immediate action to reduce the risks of derailments, which have caused catastrophic spills of crude oil elsewhere in the United States and Canada, including the tragic loss last year of 47 lives and the destruction of a business district in Lac-Megantic, Quebec.

 Tell the DOT you support a moratorium on crude oil transportation through New York State.

 The volatility of Bakken crude oil combined with the inadequacy of the DOT-111 railcars used to transport much of this cargo has led rail workers to dub them "bomb trains."
 Spills of heavy crudes, such as those from the Alberta tar sands, would have particularly damaging impacts to water and the ecosystems they support -- because heavy crude oils can sink, clean-up is next to impossible.

 Support Riverkeeper's call for a moratorium on crude oil transportation through New York State by calling on Department of Transportation Secretary Anthony Foxx to ban, with an emergency order, the use of DOT-111 cars for transporting crude oil, and immediately implement the recommendations made by the National Transportation Safety Board (NTSB) for crude oil transport – including comprehensive spill response plans for every railcar.

 On January 28, Gov. Andrew Cuomo signed an Executive Order, recognizing that crude oil transportation by rail car and river vessel--what one company involved calls a "virtual pipeline"--presents an ongoing major risk to New York communities and the environment.
 Around the nation, other cities, states, and tribes are spreading that same message and are calling on the federal government to take immediate action.